zalivo/FIT---Discord-Chatbot/README.md

 3. Register a discord bot and generate a token
 4. put your token in the .env file
 5. Run main.py to start the bot
-6. Invite it to a discord channel.
+6. Invite the bot to a discord channel.
 7. Type anything, and play the game!